 Evergreen content is content that you create without an expiration date.
-Unlike content that is time bound (such as an event or recent news), evergreen content is content that your audience will not only find useful right now, but also 6 weeks or 6 months from now.
+Unlike content that is time-bound (such as an event or recent news), evergreen content is content that your audience will not only find useful right now but also six weeks or six months from now.

 With these tips, you can experience all the benefits of evergreen content without any of the downsides.

 The first step to making your content feel fresh again is to notice when it is not.

 Make sure you closely watch on your post engagement to notice both quick declines and slow-and-steady drops over time.
 Noticing these trends can help pinpoint exactly when you need to refresh your content.

 Consider which posts are getting the most engagement (and see whether you can find out why), which posts have experienced a spike or a downturn, what posts can tie into new social content that you have published, etc.

 Make sure that you have enough evergreen content, as well as overall content, to keep a variety of posts going out.
 If you lay a good foundation and are monitoring your results, then you are ready to implement the next five strategies for keeping your evergreen content relevant and appealing.

 (If you need ideas for social media posts and help planning, download our FREE social media content calendar.)